iodigital-com/io-technology/data/blog/getting-started-with-trpc/part-1-building-the-api.md

 })
 ```

-We create a tRPC router by calling the `router()` method and passing an object containing the different endpoints and their procedure as an argument. tRPC knows two procedures:
+We create a tRPC router by calling the `router()` method and passing an object containing the different endpoints and their procedures as an argument. tRPC knows two procedures:

 - Query: Equivalent to a REST `Get` call
 - Mutation: Used for creating, updating, and deleting data.
 Equivalent to the REST `POST`, `PATCH`, `PUT`, and `DELETE` calls.